Hydrant Flushing & Waterline Maintenance

 Q. How can I find out when hydrant flushing will be performed in my area?

 A. Visit CCWA’s website (www.ccwa.us) or Facebook page for the most up-to-date flushing schedule.
 Please remember this schedule is a planning tool and may be off by one or two days due to field conditions.
-Also be aware of “hydrant flushing area” signs. [do we or the fire department ever use signage?]
+Also be aware of “hydrant flushing area” signs.
 Generally, our crews will place these roadway signs in the area to be flushed the day before we expect to begin maintenance.

 Q. Where can I get more information about hydrant flushing?